-The heroic couplet is a form of writing that comprises two iambic pentameter lines rhyming together at the end.
+A heroic couplet is a form of writing that consists of two iambic pentameter lines rhyming together at the end.
 There are set patterns for writing a heroic couplet but there are some occasional variations in heroic couplet.
 All good wielders of the heroic couplet used such variations to counteract the possibility of monotony caused by its peculiar singsong.
-We will discuss some characteristics of heroic couplet including its variations.
+We will discuss some characteristics of a regular heroic couplet including its variations.

 Look at an example of a heroic couplet